Stopping Anxiety

 From Hurting Your Marriage

-What Anxiety Can Do to Paralyze Your Relationship
+What Anxiety Can Do to Your Relationship

 A study conducted by the Anxiety and Depression Association of America (ADAA) assessed the impact of generalized anxiety disorder (GAD) on relationships.
-Although the study specifically focused on GAD, the findings reveal that all other forms of anxiety disorders can also hurt a marriage.
+Although the study specifically focused on GAD, the findings reveal that other forms of anxiety disorders can also hurt a relationship.
 The ADAA study serves as an eye-opener for couples experiencing the challenges of anxiety in committed relationships.

 Being Married to a Person with an Anxiety Disorder

 Struggling with anxiety involves a great deal of personal distress and a mixture of feelings.
 It is equally difficult for the non-anxious partner, who may play the unwanted role of being the compromiser, protector, and comforter.
-The extra responsibilities can be very stressful not only for the relationship, but for their physical and emotional health.
+These extra responsibilities can be very stressful not only for the relationship, but for their physical and emotional health.

 Related Articles: